Want to Close a Deal Quickly? Timing is Everything

 In an account manager's dream world, their clients would simply reach out and offer to spend more money.
 But as organizations scale and become more siloed, the buying committee you've worked so hard to build a relationship with could be completely distinct from the team looking for an additional service.
 Even worse, your customers might not even know you offer what they're looking for.

-You can’t know everything but, with a sales intelligence platform, you don’t have to.
-This is where Scoops gives Boutelle — and busy account executives like her — a tremendous edge.
+You can't know everything but, with an all-in-one AI GTM Platform, you don't have to.
+This is where Scoops gives Boutelle, and busy account executives like her, a tremendous edge.

 Instead of waiting for her client to call her about adding ZoomInfo's chat solution, the Scoops alert prompted Boutelle to call them.
 Good thing, too, because her client wasn't just in the market, they were in final negotiations with a competitor.